 Symptoms of small bowel cancer may be signs of other gastrointestinal conditions or diseases.

 Often, however, small tumors may not cause any apparent symptoms.

 Sometimes cancer can be found by chance during another procedure or unrelated surgery.

-The following are some of the most recurrent symptoms in small bowel cancer:
+The following are some of the most recurrent symptoms of small bowel cancer:

 - Abdominal pain.